-The code of student conduct, a part of the Ohio Administrative Code, is established to foster and protect the core missions of the university; to foster the scholarly and civic development of the university's students in a safe and secure learning environment, and to protect the people, properties and processes that support the university and its missions.
-The core missions of the university are research, teaching and learning, and service.
-Preservation of academic freedom and free and open exchange of ideas and opinions for all members of the university are central to these missions.
+- (A) The code of student conduct, a part of the Ohio Administrative Code, is established to foster and protect the core mission of the university; to foster the scholarly and civic development of the university's students in a safe and secure learning environment, and to protect the people, properties and processes that support the university and its mission.
+The core mission of the Ohio state university is to be the model public university dedicated to research, teaching and learning, and service.
+The university's shared values define our ethical culture for all students, faculty, and staff in support of that mission.
+These values are: - (1) Excellence and impact: demonstrating leadership in pursuit of our vision and mission - (2) Diversity and innovation: welcoming differences and making connections among people and ideas - (3) Inclusion and equity: upholding equal rights and advancing institutional fairness - (4) Care and compassion: attending to the well-being of individuals and communities - (5) Integrity and respect: acting responsibly and being accountable